-Name of Committee Work Done Issues Addressed Executive n/a 54 Audit: Audit Committee (AC) Reviewed and resolved to retain the existing AC Charter.
+Name of Committee Work Done Issues Addressed

+Executive n/a 54

+Audit: Audit Committee (AC) Reviewed and approved for retention the existing AC Charter until the next review in 2014.
 Discussed with internal audit group and external auditor the overall scope and plans for their respective audits, and the results of their examinations and evaluations of PLDT Group's internal controls and overall quality of the PLDT Group's financial reporting.
-Compliance and effectiveness of AC Charter Effectiveness of internal controls and overall quality of financial reporting Reviewed and approved all audit and non-audit services provided by external auditor to the PLDT Group and the related fees, and concluded that the non-audit fees are not significant to impair their independence.
-Independence of external auditor in relation to non-audit services and fees • Discussed with external auditor the matters required to be discussed by the prevailing applicable Auditing Standard and its independence from the PLDT Group and the PLDT Group's management.
-Independence of external auditor Discussed with the President and CEO the PLDT Group top risks and the corresponding mitigation measures to address these key enterprise risks, and received from PLDT Group's Enterprise Risk Management (ERM) Officer periodic status reports on PLDT Group's ERM activities.
-Management of risks Reviewed and discussed the audited financial statements of the PLDT Group as at and for the year ended December 31, 2012 with the PLDT Group's management, which has the primary responsibility for the financial statements, and with the external auditor responsible for expressing an opinion on the conformity of the PLDT Group's audited financial statements with PFRS.
-Integrity of financial reports Recommended to the Board of Directors the inclusion of the PLDT Group's financial statements as at and for the year ended December 31, 2012 in the PLDT Group's Annual Report to the Stockholders and to the Philippine SEC on Form 17-A. Qualifications, independence and appointment of external auditor Reviewed SGV's performance and qualifications, including management's recommendation, and on the basis thereof, approved the appointment of SGV as the PLDT Group's external auditor.
-Nomination: Governance and Nomination Committee (GNC) Nomination Function: Pre-screened nominee Directors and Independent Directors.
-Submitted to the Board the final list of qualified nominee Directors and Independent Directors for election at the Annual Stockholders' Meeting.
-Reviewed the qualifications of officers and recommended their re-appointment.
-Compliance with applicable regulation and conformance with the PLDT C Manual Governance Function: Reviewed the following corporate governance policies and their implementation: PLDT Code of Ethics and the Conflict of Interest Policy.
-Guided the development of the RPT Guidelines and Stakeholder Engagement matrix which Continuous improvement of the Company's corporate governance standards
+Reviewed and approved all audit and non-audit services provided by external auditor to the PLDT Group and the related fees, and concluded that the non-audit fees are not significant to impair their independence.
+Discussed with external auditor the matters required to be discussed by the prevailing applicable Auditing Standard and its independence from the PLDT Group and the PLDT Group's management.
+Discussed with and received from PLDT Group's Enterprise Risk Management (ERM) Officer periodic status reports on PLDT Group's ERM activities.
+Reviewed and discussed the audited financial statements of the PLDT Group as at and for the year ended December 31, 2012 with the PLDT Group's management, which has the primary responsibility for the financial statements, and with the external auditor responsible for expressing an opinion on the conformity of the PLDT Group's audited financial statements with PFRS.
+Reviewed and discussed with Finance Officers